smartnic/sigcomm21_artifact/README.md

 ### 2.4 New C source files

-To optimize a new C file using K2, first compile it and get the resulting object file using one of the traditional BPF compiler toolchains (e.g., Clang-9).
+To optimize a new C file using K2 that isn't included in the artifact, first compile it and get the resulting object file using one of the traditional BPF compiler toolchains (e.g., Clang-9).
+Then we demonstrate below how to interface with K2 to get the optimized `.o` file.

 #### Install BPF ELF tools
 If you've already run `install.sh`, you should already have BPF ELF tools installed.
 Otherwise, install the dependencies